xoudini/regex/README.md

 ## Running the project

+The latest compiled binaries for macOS and Linux can be found in the [latest release](../../releases/tag/19.05.10).

 ### macOS

 The most straight-forward way is to simply install Xcode, but downloading the Swift distribution should be enough.